TudorHulban/hxgo/README.md

 ### Nodes

 A Node is the fundamental unit of hxgo.
 Every piece of UI — elements, text, attributes, CSS, widgets — ultimately resolves to a Node.
 Nodes form a tree that mirrors the structure of the resulting HTML.
+It represents a typed intermediate representation executed via a deterministic accumulator, as opposed to an interface-based render method.
+This design enables CSS deduplication, predictable attribute order, and first-class hypermedia controls, which are beyond the scope of simple HTML rendering.

 Unified representation: all UI constructs reduce to a Node.
 Tree‑structured output: Nodes compose into hierarchical HTML.